BraccioCodes/loan-preapproval-ml/README.md

 ## 🧠 Preprocessing and EDA

-I plotted the class balance for our target variable, **loan status**, and found that my dataset was fairly imbalanced, with 2656 records belonging to the positive (**Approved**) class, and 1613 belonging to the negative (**Rejected**) class.
+I plotted the class balance for our target variable, **loan status**, and found that my dataset was fairly imbalanced, with 2656 records belonging to the positive (**Approved**) class and 1613 belonging to the negative (**Rejected**) class.
 I also looked for null values and duplicate values and found none.
 Outlier detection was performed by defining a function that uses the IQR method, and percentage of outliers in numerical columns was extremely low, so I left them in the dataset.
 Finally, categorical data was encoded binarily using mapping and quantitative features were scaled using StandardScaler.

 ## 📌 Feature selection

 After a correlation analysis was conducted, it was concluded that by far credit score is the most important feature for our model's prospective prediction power, with a correlation of 77% with loan status.
 Almost every feature except for loan ID, number of dependents, and graduate status was kept.
-This decision boils down to the feature correlation analysis as well as business intelligence and my interpretation of the lending services provided at my current institution.
+This decision came down to the feature correlation analysis as well as business intelligence and my interpretation of the lending services provided at my current institution.

 ---

 ## 🧩 Model Testing & Evaluation

 Training and testing split was 80/20, and it was also stratified to account for the target variable class imbalance.
-Also cross-validation on both models was run with StratifiedKFold at 5 splits.
+Cross-validation was also run on both models using StratifiedKFold at 5 splits.

 **Logistic Regression**